s-victor/TinyPedal/docs/customization.md

 For `absolute refueling` (`show_absolute_refueling` enabled), total remaining fuel at the end of race can be found by subtracting `refuel` value from `remain` value.
 For example, `6` (remain column) - `4.5` (refuel column) = `1.5` remaining fuel after crossed finish line.

+    *laps
+Estimated laps reading that current fuel can last.

+    *minutes
+Estimated minutes reading that current fuel can last.

     *used
 Estimated fuel consumption reading, which is calculated from last-valid-lap fuel consumption and delta fuel consumption.
 Note, when vehicle is in garage stall, this reading only shows last-valid-lap fuel consumption without delta calculation.

+    *save
+Estimated fuel saving target consumption reading for making one less pit stop.

     *delta
 Estimated delta fuel consumption reading.
 Positive value indicates an increase in consumption, while negative indicates a decrease in consumption.

+    *end
+Estimated remaining fuel reading at the end of current stint before next pit stop, which reflects fuel usage efficiency.

+Note, this value does not count towards the end of race; instead, this value always counts towards the end of last completeable lap.
+To find out total remaining fuel at the end of race, see `refuel` column and explanation.

     *pits
 Estimate number of pit stop counts when making a pit stop at end of current stint.
 Any non-zero decimal places would be considered for an additional pit stop.